aishwindersandhu/MEG_Test/test-app/README.md

 # TestApp

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.10.
--This project demonstrates a simple login form in Angular using reactive forms.
+- This project demonstrates a simple login form in Angular using reactive forms.
 It includes form validation, API call simulation, error handling, and unit tests for the login component using Angular's standalone APIs.
--It also demonstrates routing using Routers in Angular on successful login.
+- It also demonstrates routing using Routers in Angular on successful login.
--I have taken the liberity to demonstrate setting up proxy, when challenged on security roadblocks from Backend in development.
+- I have taken the liberity to demonstrate setting up proxy, when challenged on security roadblocks from Backend in development.
 - Test cases for Login Component have been implemented and an attached screenshot of executed tests are included.
 # Clone Repo
 In case of cloning this for running locally the URL is : https://github.com/aishwindersandhu/MEG_Test.git